wwarriner/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

         ![UAB Box search results.](./images/gi-uab-collections/003-box.png)

-Proceed on to learn [how to find Collections shared with you](#how-do-i-find-uab-storage-collections).
+Proceed on to learn [how to find Guest Collections shared with you](#how-do-i-find-guest-collections-shared-with-me).

 [Return to the top](#globus-tutorials-for-individual-researchers).

-## How Do I Find Collections Shared with Me?
+## How Do I Find Guest Collections Shared with Me?

-Globus allows users to share Collections with others.
-Other researchers, labs, and Research Cores on campus may invite you to their Collections to share data with you.
-The following instructions let you view Collections shared with you.
+Globus allows users to share Guest Collections with others.
+Other researchers, labs, and Research Cores on campus may invite you to their Guest Collections to share data with you.
+The following instructions let you view Guest Collections shared with you.

 1. [Log in to Globus using your credentials](#how-do-i-get-onto-the-globus-web-app)
 1. You should see the File Manager page.
 If not click File Manager in the left-hand navigation panel.